kukuu/integration/devOps-practices-fostering-quality.md

-# DevOps practices to Continuous improvement.
+# DevOps practices to Continuous improvement &  Technologies for Automated Tests
 DevOps practices that foster continuous improvement focus on creating a culture of:

 i.
 Ongoing feedback